DarkWarrior703/anime-cli/README.md

 ## A simple app for fetching data about animes

 This app is written in Go, so the only dependency is the Go compiler.
-This project is heavily inspired by [Genzyy's anime-cli](https://github.com/genzyy/anime-cli), but it's not a copypaste.
+This project is heavily inspired by [Genzyy's anime-cli](https://github.com/genzyy/anime-cli), but it involved including also a module for manga.

+You can import the [anime module](https://github.com/DarkWarrior703/anime-cli/anime) or the [manga module](https://github.com/DarkWarrior703/anime-cli/manga) for your GO app.

 ## Installing
 Simple as